~jprotopopov/kefir

 • Performance - trying to outcompete well-established compiler backends, such as GCC backend or LLVM, is not reasonable, thus performance was never considered a goal, even though some improvements can be occasionally made.
 In fact, performance is deliberately sacrificed to facilitate implementation of other goals.

 Note on the language standard support: initially the compiler development was focused on C11 language standard support.
 The migration to C17 happened when the original plan was mostly finished.
-During the migration applicable DRs from those included in C17 were considered and code was updated accordingly.
+During the migration applicable DRs from those included in C17 were inspected and code was updated accordingly.
 The compiler itself is still written in compliance with C11 language standard.

 See CHANGELOG.